 Do we know it’s Christmas time at all?
 Yes, yes we do.
 Because sprout-stuffed and cranberry-loaded sandwiches have started festively popping up in restaurants across London.
 Of course none of them will ever, truly, top the greedy beauty of your own late night Boxing Day creation.
 A gravity-defying specimen that’s just as likely to have three types of stuffing in it as it is a rogue, cranberry-bathed roastie.
 That said, these Christmas sandwiches have got some things you’d probably never have at home.

-Less a sandwich and a more a living, heaving, gravy-mayonnaise-covered example of festive perfection, the Quality Wines Christmas sandwich is a holy thing worth journeying for.
-Every bite contains precisely what your tastebuds should be pining for at this time of year—moist turkey breast and leg meat, not-too-sweet cranberry sauce, flecks of crispy bacon, a polite gesture of green cabbage, and, of course, stuffing.
-The light brioche bun makes it 100% inhaleable and, frankly, one just isn’t enough.
+Less a sandwich and more a living, heaving, gravy-mayonnaise-covered example of festive perfection, the QCH shop Christmas sandwich is a holy thing worth journeying for.
+Every bite contains precisely what your taste buds should be pining for at this time of year—moist turkey breast and stuffed leg meat, crispy bacon, cranberry sauce, and gravy mayo.
+The light brioche bun makes it 100% inhaleable and, frankly, one may not be enough.

 VE/VG option available